emanuelepozzani02/Portfolio-optimizer-Markowitz/README.txt

 # 🇮🇹 Italian Elite Portfolio Optimizer
-**Quantitative Finance project focused on the Italian "National Champions" (LDO.MI, ENI.MI, RACE.MI, G.MI, A2A.MI).**
+**Quantitative Finance project focused on the Italian "National Champions" (LDO.MI, ENI.MI, RACE.MI, G.MI,).**

 ## 🚀 Project Overview
 This tool implements a **Mean-Variance Optimization (Markowitz)** framework to build an optimal equity portfolio using historical data from the FTSE MIB.